Tallispt/todish-back/README.md

 # todish-back

-Todish is a todo list api made in typescript with NodeJs and Prisma (PostgresDB).
+Todish is a todo list api made in typescript with NodeJs and Prisma (Postgresql).

 ## Routes